chy-create/Markovian-Traffic-Equilibrium-Reproduction-of-Numerical-Experiments-with-MSA/README.md

 ### Code Description

-This project includes two Python scripts, implementing:
-- a stochastic model based on the logit choice model;
+This project includes a Python scrip, implementing a stochastic model based on the logit choice model.
-- a deterministic model that chooses the minimum cost action at each node.